 Overall Description

 A chatbot uses artificial intelligence algorithms to establish confidence parameters for categories that match the given input.
 By specifying categories that responses fit into the Chatbot can be trained to respond in a reasonable manner to a request.
 This behavior is typically modeled on what is expected to be a natural flow for person-to-person communication.
-Should the Chatbot be unable to match a given input to a specific response category, a default response is supplied suggesting means to obtain further help.
+Should the Chatbot be unable to match a given input to a specific response category, a default response is supplied, suggesting means to obtain further help.

 Responses are not expected to be thoroughly detailed.
 Instead, any response that requires a large amount of information should display a web page link to that information.
 This allows the chatbot to be used with already created web pages detailing city regulations, zoning, and permits.
 As such, the chatbot is not a replacement for currently existing informational pages but merely a helpful guide.
 For example, if a city resident wishes to view solar power permits for their residential zone will be prompted to provide an address and permit of interest.
 This submission will prompt the chatbot to display a web link to solar permits for that zone.
 Users of the chatbot are expected to have some interest in zoning, permits, or related city regulations.

 To initiate the Chatbot with available categories, the city official client will allow the input of zones and URLs to provided permits and city regulations.
 It should be noted that this can also be done by the maintainer of the IBM cloud environment for the instance of the Watson Assistant.
 This client will allow the response of s given URL to be mapped to the request for information.
 This request will be specific to the zone designated with it.

+Use-Cases

+The chatbot system 19 use cases of which ten have the City Officials as the primary actor and nine have the City Residents as the primary actor.
+The use case tables below provide a detailed documented model of all the features of the service:

+Specify Zoning